dryack/avoision/README.md

 I prefer to call it avoision - because some websites are egregious.

 In day to day life we vote with our wallets, but the online world is a different place.
 We vote with our clicks.
-Avoision: A configurable (Real Soon Now(TM), and free add-on for your browser gives you the power to take back control... or whatever... be a minor irritation while *feeling* like you have some power.
+Avoision: A configurable (Real Soon Now™), and free add-on for your browser gives you the power to take back control... or whatever... be a minor irritation while *feeling* like you have some power.